Beefy Baked Beans

 Simple Ingredients

-This recipe uses canned beans, but adds cooked ground beef and onions to add flavor.
+This recipe uses canned beans but adds cooked ground beef and onions for flavor.
 I buy the lean ground beef for this recipe but you can use whatever you can afford.
-Just make sure you drain the beef if you buy the higher fat content.
-The addition of onions adds great flavor to this dish.

 Sweet As Honey

-I used this Heinz 57 Infused Honey for this recipe. i think it added great flavor.
-You can use any kind of honey you like.
 I bought this honey at Meijer and have been dying to try it.
-This recipe was the perfect recipe to add it to.
+This recipe was the perfect chance to add it.

 I used these beans for my recipe.
 My Mother In Law’s recipe calls for B and M brand beans which I will try next time.
 These were delicious.